flenniken/collections/docs/collection-maker.md

 As an admin you click the maker icon to visit the maker page.
 You select the collection to edit from the dropdown menu.
 You do this while running from localhost on your desktop.
+You do all your testing on localhost.
+Not until it passed all tests do you publish it to the world.

 ***Saving***